Last Updated on 04/24/2023 by Glynn Willard

 Between our 80 gallon fresh water tank, 10 gallon heater and 15 gallons in Jerry cans, we could make it ten days.

-Again, keep in mind, there are four of us and we showered every third day.
+Again, keep in mind, there are four of us and we took Navy showers every third day.

 Boondocking Water Supply